 If you are using the shaking gesture as your invocation event, you can set how sensitive the device should be to the shaking.
 The default value is 650.
 The higher the value, the less sensitive the device will be to shaking.

 If you want to change the invocation event to any of the other supported events, you can do so at runtime as shown below.

 When you limit invoking Instabug to a specific screen (help or settings for example), the current screen that the SDK captures won't necessarily be relevant to the issue.
 To help you gain more context, it is recommended that you set up a list of custom categories that match the main features or views in your app and let the user choose one of them.
 You can find more details here.

 By default, when the Instabug SDK is shown, a popup appears to your app users with options for them to report a bug ("Report a bug"), share feedback ("Suggest an improvement"), or ask you a question ("Ask a question").

 The Prompt Options menu appears when Instabug is shown in your app.

-Instead of showing this Prompt Options menu that lets your users choose what they want to do, you can skip this step and take users directly to the bug or feedback reporting flow or chat pages.
+Instead of showing this Prompt Options menu that lets your users choose what they want to do, you can skip this step and take users directly to the bug, feedback, or question reporting flow.

-// Compose a new bug report BugReporting.show(BugReporting.ReportType.BUG) // Compose a new feedback BugReporting.show(BugReporting.ReportType.FEEDBACK) // Compose a new chat Chats.show(); // Show the perevious chats list Replies.show();
+// Compose a new bug report BugReporting.show(BugReporting.ReportType.BUG) // Compose a new feedback BugReporting.show(BugReporting.ReportType.FEEDBACK) // Compose a new question BugReporting.show(BugReporting.ReportType.QUESTION) // Show the perevious chats list Replies.show();